 - enrollment status

 - degrees and awards received

 - the most recent educational agency or institution attended by the student

 - participation in officially recognized activities and sports

 - height and weight of members of athletic teams

-To have all of the directory information withheld, the student must give written notice, in person, to the Dean of Enrollment Services or Coordinator of Registration.
+To have all of the directory information withheld, the student must give written notice, in person, to the Dean of Enrollment Services or Director of Registration and Records.